Pricing Bermudan options using regression trees/random forests: Regression trees

 \section{Regression trees}

-Let $X$ be a r.v with values in $[0,1]^d$ and $Y$ a real-valued r.v.
-We want to approach the conditional expectation $\mathbb{E}[Y/X]$.
+Let $X$ be a r.v with values in $[0,1]^d$ and $Y$ a squared integrable real-valued r.v.
+We want to approximate the conditional expectation $\mathbb{E}[Y|X]$.
 Throughout this paper, we will consider for computational convenience that $X$ has a density $f_X$ in $[0,1]^d$ w.r.t the Lebesgue measure.
-So, $\forall a \in [0,1]^d, \mathbb{P}(X=a)=0$.
 We assume given a training sample $D_M=\{(X_1, Y_1), \ldots, (X_M, Y_M) \in [0,1]^d \times \mathbb{R} \}$ where the $(X_i, Y_i)$'s are i.i.d random variables following the law of $(X, Y)$.
 An approximation using a regression tree consists in writing the conditional expectation as a piecewise constant function of $X$.
 Each domain where the function is constant can be seen as a terminal leaf of a tree.
-Formally, let us first consider the one-dimensional case $(d=1)$ and let
+Let us start with the one-dimensional case $(d=1)$.
+Consider the function

-where $x^*, Y_R$ and $Y_L$ are chosen as follows: with probability $ 0 < 1-q < 1$ the parameters are chosen to minimize $\frac{1}{M}\sum_{i=1}^M (\tilde{f}(X_i) - Y_i)^2$ and with probability $q$, the threshold $x^*$ is the midpoint and we only minimize over $Y_L$ and $Y_R$.
-We made the choice of taking the midpoint from time to time only for technical reasons. in fact, this choice simplifies some mathematical demonstrations.
-Either we take the midpoint or optimise over $x^*$, we can express the optimal $Y_L$ and $Y_R$ as a function of $x^*$ as follows: